5 rules for online shopping

-Before you order, check the website’s contact details for a physical address and phone number, whether it’s New Zealand-based or not.
+Before you order, check the contact details on the website.
+Look for a physical address and phone number.
 Be aware a website with a .co.nz domain name doesn’t mean the trader is based here.
 It’s no guarantee you’re buying locally.

 The New Zealand Companies Register – companiesoffice.govt.nz – is your first port of call to find out whether a trader is registered here.

 Think you’ve found the best price possible on the web?
-Online retailers are notorious for luring customers with a headline price that turns out not to be that sharp when service, delivery and credit card fees are added.
+Online retailers are notorious for luring customers with price promotions to tempt you to click “buy now”.
+But the price can turn out not to be that sharp when service, delivery and credit card fees are added.

 You may also fall victim to price discrimination tactics.
 Your online activity, from your Facebook profile data to the cookies stored on your computer, gives websites clues about your preferences and behaviour.
 Your purchasing history can also indicate how much you’re willing to pay.

 Online retailers Amazon and Orbitz have previously been outed for offering different prices to people based on their location or recommending pricier options to Apple users.

 If you’re buying goods worth more than $1000 from overseas traders, be aware you’ll be on the hook for duties and GST when your purchase arrives in the country.
 You can estimate what you’re up for with the Customs duty calculator.